 Christians refer to the Bible a lot, so it's good to know something about it.
 Surely the Bible is the Bible?
 Well, yes and no!
 The Old Testament was mainly written in Hebrew and the New Testament in Greek, so for most of us it has to be translated.
-The problem is that it's often impossible to get exactly the same meaning in one language as in another, so the translator has to make the best interpretation they can.
+The problem is that it's often impossible to get exactly the same meaning in one language as in another, so the translators have to make the best interpretation they can.

-King James I of England directed that a new translation be made by a group of eminent scholars, and in 1611 this became the 'Authorised' or King James Version (KJV)
+King James I of England directed that a new translation be made by a group of eminent scholars, and in 1611 this became the 'Authorised' or King James Version (KJV), still in use today.

-- several of these have been re-issued and updated since.
-Specialist translations are also available, eg: in 2004 a version that uses common slang (The Word on the Street)
+Specialist translations have also been made, eg: in 2004 a version that uses common slang (The Word on the Street)

 , and even more recently a version in mobile-phone 'Text' shorthand.
 (Return to top)